TadghW/hh-reading-order/Horus Heresy Reading Suggestions.md

 9) Mechanicus: Introduces Mars, the Mechanicus, and techno-mythological nature of the Emperor and Imperium of Man

-  *There are 6 short stories that cover this storyline, all are optional*

 ### 5 - The Battle of Phall Storyline

 22) The Crimson Fist: Introduces Primarch Rogal Dorn, Primarch Perturabo, the Imperial Fists, and the Iron Warriors

-  *There is 1 short story that covers this storyline, it's optional*

 ### 6 - The Sack of Propsero Storyline